fyrchik/neofs-sdk-go/README.md

 )

 func placementNodes(addr *object.Address, p *netmap.PlacementPolicy, frostfsNodes []netmap.NodeInfo) {
-    // Convert list of nodes in NeoFS API format to the intermediate representation. nodes := netmap.NodesFromInfo(nodes)
+    // Convert list of nodes in FrostFS API format to the intermediate representation. nodes := netmap.NodesFromInfo(nodes)

     // Create new netmap (errors are skipped for the sake of clarity).